carrieje/mysetup/README.md

 Disclaimer & Warnings
 =====================

-The setup script might overwrite your existing config files (e.g ~/.indent.pro).
+The setup script might overwrite your existing config files (e.g ~/.indent.pro) if you confirm it.
-It does not make any copy of the files it destroys.
+It does  make a copy of the overwritten file, renaming them "*.~#~" With all the care I put in this development, it may contain bugs.
-This could be a future enhancement.

 I am not responsible for the use you make of these materials.
 You are the only responsible for it.